 Despite being like really old (43!) according to the kids, I still know far more than them about Minecraft.
-I’m a foster carer and believe strongly in the power of using sandbox games like this to teach, defuse and to bring out the creativity in kids that have had a hard start in life.
+I’m a foster carer and believe strongly in the power of using sandbox games like this to teach, defuse, and bring out the creativity in kids that have had a hard start in life.
 Looking at the things they build, destroy or how they play can be quite instructive, sometimes alarming, but at least fun.
 Of course, you can play Minecraft with your nan if you want, but this is just me.

 I build this castle with a teenager, every night for a few months, on and off.
-Then, when he was no longer with us, I picked it up and got it sort-of finished.
-This is the basic shell of a mountain base, with internal spaces inside a hollowed out mountain, underground levels for whatever we dream up, and deep underground, the start of a mining structure.
+Then, when he was no longer with us, I picked it up and got it sort of finished.
+This is the basic shell of a mountain base, with internal spaces inside a hollowed-out mountain, underground levels for whatever we dream up, and deep underground, the start of a mining structure.

 Above ground are five floors, topped off with glass aerial walkways leading off to platforms with ladders down to interesting waypoints in the distant lands.

 There are all sorts of unexplored chasms, cave systems, abandoned mineshafts, and a few weird creations we dreamt up.
 Some even have treasure chests.

 Here and there are bolt-hole shelters with some supplies for intrepid explorers.

 At the castle’s rear end, there is a harbour with a fishing shelter and boat parking.
 Inside the castle at this end is the bedroom stack.
 They are dug into the mountain below, with water views in each room.
 I’ve made one for each of the kids, and myself.
 You can add more.
 Also, access to the monster hunting room is from here.
 This is a room with switchable lights (and a lava flood) for monsters to spawn in, so you can practice fighting them.